Constipation? How does Chinese medicine explain this, and what you can do about it?

-If you can get some good treatment, say herbs or acupuncture, you may improve faster, but if this isn't possible, for this constipaton you'll need to consider the following:
+If you can get some good treatment, say herbs or acupuncture, you may improve faster, but if this isn’t possible, for this constipation you’ll need to consider the following:

 With this kind of constipation your bowels don’t push through the stools smoothly.
 Instead they tighten up, letting through small packets which can look like rabbit poo or sheep faeces.

-When it emerges the stool can look as if all these pellets, or pebbles - depending on size - have been compacted together.
-But they may emerge not lumped together but one pebble after the next.
+When it emerges the stool can look as if all these pellets, or pebbles – depending on size – have been compacted together.
+Sometimes they emerge not lumped together but just one pebble after the next.

 When your body feels stressed, or threatened in some way (and you may or may not be aware of the cause), the yang tightens up, like bracing itself against a shock.
 This blocks the natural steady yin flow of the stools.

 Find out more about this by clicking on Qi Stagnation, of which there are many kinds, so many that I wrote a book about it.